RobotLearning/traj-gen-and-tracking/README.md

 - Riemannian statistic as a way to estimate f(x,u) based on learning different Fs (linearization)?
 - Chaos control to induce bifurcation to a stable orbit during learning?
 Does it apply only to human motor control?
+- Reduced rank approximation with Dirichlet process on Gaussian Process
 - GPUCB to estimate the value function instead of stage costs?

 NOT UNDERSTOOD: